trafiklab/trafiklab.se/content/api/trafiklab-apis/koda/historical-data.md

 along with the actual data.
 If someone else already requested the file earlier, you might be able to download the file immediately.

+Depending on the amount of data, creation of an archive can take between 1 and 30 minutes.

 {{% info %}} We are in the process of triggering every file automatically, to make all files available directly.
 This means you might not encounter `HTTP 202` accepted responses for certain operators, feeds and/or dates.
 You should however keep the possibility of this response code in mind while developing applications. {{% /info %}}